Canal+ S.A.: Africa

 Canal+ Afrique was launched as Canal+ Horizons or Canal Horizons in 1991, initially broadcasting mostly in Tunisia and Senegal.
 By the end of 2023, it had 8.1 million subscribers.
 In July 2014, the launch of a new pan-African TV channel - A+ - was announced.
 Based in Abidjan (Ivory Coast), it aimed to become the leading television company in French-speaking Africa.

 The Canal+ Group has other activities in Africa as well as the Canal+ Afrique service; by 2018, the whole group's offerings including over 200 channels, radio stations, and other services, while the Canal+ Afrique's platform offered more than 50 channels.
 On 10 May 2024, the Canal+ Group bought 200 million shares (45.2% of the capital) in the South African subscription provider MultiChoice, which, with 20 million subscribers, is the market leader in English and Portuguese-speaking Africa with a mandatory offer to acquire remaining shares.
 Their main competitor on the continent is the Chinese-owned StarTimes; however, estimated audience shares by 2028 are 32 million for Canal+/MultiChoice and 19 million for StarTimes.

 After 3 years, Canal+ Ethiopia was shut down by the end of 2024.

 In May 2025, the South African Competition Commission recommended that the Competition Tribunal approve the proposed full takeover of MultiChoice by Canal+, provided certain conditions were met.
-The $2 billion takeover became effective in September 2025.
+The takeover became effective in September 2025, and is valued at over $2.5 billion.